arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Ex2Task2"></a>
 #### Task 2 - Attaching Empty Disk Images ####

-In this task, you will create two empty data disks and attach them to an existing Virtual Machine using the Windows Azure Management Portal.
+In this task, you will create two empty data disks and attach them to an existing Virtual Machine using the Microsoft Azure Management Portal.
 You will use these data disks to split SQL Server Data and Logs.

 1. Now, you will create and attach empty data disks to store the SQL Server logs and data files, and you will also add an endpoint.
 To do this, in the **Virtual Machines** section, select the SQL Server Virtual Machine you created in the previous task.